IgniteUI/igniteui-docfx/en/components/button.md

 ---
-title: Angular Button Component – Ignite UI for Angular | Infragistics
+title: Angular Button Component – Ignite UI for Angular
-_description: Enhance standard buttons with built-in text, images and more features through Ignite UI for Angular Buttons control.
+_description: Enhance standard buttons with built-in text, images and more features using Ignite UI for Angular Button component.
+Try it now.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Buttons components, Angular Buttons controls
 ---

-# Button
+# Angular Button Overview
+<p class="highlight">Angular Material Button directive is used for creating and adding actionable buttons to a web page/application.
+There are different Angular Button types that are easy to customize and include several built-in features.
+By default, Angular Material uses native <button> and <a> elements to deliver an accessible experience.

-<p class="highlight">The Ignite UI for Angular Button directive is intended to turn any button, span, div, or anchor element into a fully functional button.</p>
+The Ignite UI for Angular Button directive is intended to turn any button, span, div, or anchor element into a fully functional button.
+You can use the following Angular Button types - Flat Button, Raised Button, Outlined Button, Icon Button, and Floating Action Button.
+With customizable colors, options to create themes and change the Angular Button Style, and enabling users to choose the button display density, and more.</p>

 ## Angular Button Example
+We have created the Angular Button example below to show you how different button types can appear and look like when they are styled with a border or when a transparent background is applied.

 <div class="divider--half"></div>

 <code-view style="height: 150px"